-Who does the child consider to be a support?

-Does the child have non-family members in their life that are positive influences?
+- Who does the child consider to be a support? - Does the child have non-family members in their life that are positive influences?

-- 0 Well-developed or centerpiece strength; may be used as a protective factor and a centerpiece of a strength-based plan. - Child/youth has significant natural supports that contribute to helping support the child/youth's healthy development. - 1 Useful strength is evident but requires some effort to maximize the strength.
-Strength might be used and built upon in treatment. - Child/youth has identified natural supports that provide some assistance in supporting the child/youth's healthy development. - 2 Strengths have been identified but require significant strength building efforts before they can be effectively utilized as part of a plan. - Child/youth has some identified natural supports, however, these supports are not actively contributing to the child/youth's healthy development. - 3 An area in which no current strength is identified; efforts are needed to identify potential strengths. - Child/youth has no known natural supports (outside of family and paid caregivers).
+- Well-developed centerpiece strength; may be used as a centerpiece in an intervention/action plan. - Child/youth has significant natural supports that contribute to helping support the child/youth's healthy development. - 1 Identified and useful strength.
+Strength will be used, maintained or built upon as part of the plan.
+May require some effort to develop strength into a centerpiece strength. - Child/youth has identified natural supports that provide some assistance in supporting the child/youth's healthy development. - 2 Strengths have been identified but require strength-building efforts before they can be effectively utilized as part of a plan.
+Identified but not useful. - Child/youth has some identified natural supports, however, these supports are not actively contributing to the child/youth's healthy development. - 3 An area in which no current strength is identified; efforts may be recommended to develop a strength in this area. - Child/youth has no known natural supports (outside of family and paid caregivers).

-EC28.
-RESILENCY (PERSISTENCE AND ADAPTABILITY)
+40. RESILENCY (PERSISTENCE AND ADAPTABILITY)